top of page

 Ladder Information, Rules, and Procedures

-What is a Ladder: A ladder is a form of organized play where players are dynamically ranked based on their performance, their position changing over time based on match results.
+What is a Ladder: A ladder is a form of organized play where players are dynamically ranked based on their performance, their position changing each week based on match results.
 Unlike a round-robin, a ladder is conducted as a series of individual game days within a league.
 In Court Reserve, a ladder is found in leagues, not events.

 Key Features of Ladder Play